Battle of Chapakchur: Battle

 Jahan Shah set out from Tabriz with a great army on May 16, 1466, and came to the basin of Lake Van.
 While there, he was furious to learn that Uzun Hassan was raiding his lands with 12,000 cavalry.
 Meanwhile, Uzun Hassan, worried that Jahan Shah was planning to attack him, had carefully guarded the mountain passes.
 Envoys went back and forth between them, but because of Jahan Shah's heavy demands, an agreement could not be reached.
 Having advanced as far as Muş, Jahan Shah had to postpone his attack because of the onset of winter.
 As his troops began to mutiny, he decided to withdraw to a winter residence.

-Uzun Hassan caught his army by surprise and totally defeated them in a sudden attack on October 30 (or November 11), 1467.
-Jahan Shah was killed while trying to flee, and with his death the great era of Qara Qoyunlu history came to an end.
+On November 10th in the afternoon (or possibly October 30 or November 11), Uzun Hassan caught Jahanshah army of about 6,000 men by surprise, as Jahanshah was asleep in his tent.
+Jahanshah's army was totally defeated.
+Jahan Shah was killed by an unknown assailant while trying to flee, and was decapitated.
+With his death the era of Qara Qoyunlu history came to an end.

+Apart from the execution of Sultan Jahan Shah, many people such as his sons Prince Mirza Muhammedi and Yusuf Mirza, as well as Pirzad Beg, Şehsuvaroğlu İskender Beg, Kılıç Arslan Beg, Shah Veli Beg were also captured.
+In this way, approximately 5,000 people, including Mirza Muhammadi, who constituted the main army force under the rule of Sultan Jahan Shah's sons Mirza Muhammadi and Yusuf Mirza, were destroyed in the war.
+Prince Mirza Muhammedi was executed, and Yusuf Mirza was later blinded.

+The decapitated body of Jahanshah was recovered on the battlefield, but there are various accounts about the fate of his head, which may never have been found, or may have been sent as a trophy to the Timurid court according to some sources, or to the Mamluk court in Cairo.